+The selection for the location of docking stations should be a collaboration between the operator, Council and public landowners to determine the optimal deployment plan which balances customer demand with public amenity.
 The placement may result in undesirable amenity and other impacts if they are not managed properly, with the preference for off-street storage of bicycles over placement on busy pedestrian footpaths.
 Space allocation for a docking station should also account for anticipated demand at a centre, with operators responsible for regularly removing and relocating bicycles that have been left in clusters at certain locations.